Copyright 2009 - 2015 by Mario Vaden

 Atlas redwood is a coast redwood within Atlas Grove of Prairie Creek Redwoods State Park.
-Public awareness of this grove multiplied after author Richard Preston described it in his redwood adventure book: 2006.
+Public awareness of this grove multiplied after author Richard Preston described it in his redwood adventure book of 2006.

 The discovery of this redwood grove by Michael Taylor, meant being first to document it, because others may have appreciated the grove during casual wanderings over past decades.
-Atlas redwood grove does preserve some various historical markings which must date from near World War II, predating The Wild Trees story: denoting some pre-discovery awareness.
+Atlas redwood grove preserves some various historical markings which must date from near World War II.
 The redwoods of Atlas Grove caught the attention of Michael Taylor in a different way than folks preceding him, because he was on a quest to discover, measure and record redwoods.
 The documentation was done by Prof. Steve Sillett and his climbing team, requiring months of careful measuring and research.

 Eventually, names were given like Atlas, Zeus, Iluvatar, Pleiades, Bell, Rhea, Kronos, Broken Top, Buena Vista, Promethius and Ballantine.
-The Four Horsemen redwoods include one called Poseidon with a huge canopy fern garden called the Heart of Poseidon.
-In fact, I noticed a photo of that last one stapled to the trail sign near the visitor center, showing Prof. Sillett suspended by the enormous mat of leather-leaf ferns.
+The Four Horsemen redwoods include one called Poseidon with a huge canopy fern garden (fern mat) called the Heart of Poseidon.
+I noticed a photo of the Heart of Poseidon stapled to the trail sign near the visitor center at Prairie Creek, showing Dr. Steve Sillett suspended by the enormous mat of leather-leaf ferns.
 Maybe you've seen the photo too.

-Epiphyte mats in Atlas Tree, during the study, appeared to exert a large effect on air temperatures in their immediate vicinity.
-Compared to the treetop, air temperatures around the mats were cooler, exhibited less variability, and had higher minimum and lower maximum temps.
+Epiphyte mats in Atlas redwood appeared to exert a large effect on air temperatures in their immediate vicinity.
+Compared to the top, air temperatures around the mats were cooler, exhibited less variability, and had higher minimum and lower maximum temps.
 Relative humidity around soil mats was higher and less variable than the treetop.
 The size and position of mats within the crown affected humidity patterns.
 Those which were larger and deep in the crown had higher average and more stable humidity.

 Remnants of a broken limb or reiteration on the lower trunk is shown in the photo.
 It reminds me of a wooden triceratops .
 Dr. Robert Van Pelt once made a black and white drawing of this redwood.
 On his drawing that growth shows a small trunk or stem rising upward.
 It has since broken off.

 For reference, 2009 and previous data for Atlas redwood is 288' or 87.8 m high, 20,0' diameter, and 26,938 cubic feet wood volume.
-The trunk is 9.8 feet diameter at 180 feet high, so the trunk shown below is wider than 10 ft. since that view is barely 100' from the ground.
+The trunk is 9.8 feet diameter at 180 feet high.
 There were 21 reiterated trunks and fire scars up to 229 feet.
 85.1% of the wood volume is in the main trunk.
 It was the 19th largest known coast redwood.

 Even though this redwood is undisclosed, many others in the park are equally impressive for viewing.
-This park is North of Fortuna, Eureka, Arcata and Trinidad, and south of Crecent City, California.
+This park is north of Eureka, and south of Crecent City, California.